gcmt/vessel.nvim/README.md

 - `current` Whether this jump occupy the current position in the jump list
 - `pos` Position of the jump in the jump list
-- `rel` Position of the jump relative to the current position in the jump list
+- `relpos` Position of the jump relative to the current position in the jump list
 - `bufnr` Buffer number
 - `bufpath` Buffer full path
 - `lnum` Jump line number